pulimeng/DeepDrug3D/README.md

 1. Data generation

-This step generates data for training/prediction while provides intermediate results for visualization.
+This module generates data for training/prediction while providing intermediate results for visualization.

+To generate the binding grid data, run `python voxelization.py --f example.pdb --a example_aux.txt --o results --r 15 --n 31 --p`.
+  Inputs:
+  - `--f` input pdb file path.
-The input contains a .pdb file of the protein and auxilary file marking the binding residue numbers and center of the pocket (optional).
+  - `--a` input auxilary file path, with binding residue numbers and center of ligand (optional).
 An example of the auxilary file is provided in `example_aux.txt`.
+  - `--r` the radius of the spherical grid.
+  - `--n` the number of points along the dimension of the spherical grid.
+  - `--o` output folder path.
+  - `--p` or `--s` whether to calculate the potential nor not.
+If not, only the binary occupied grid will be returne, i.e., the shape of the grid only.
+Default, yes.

 2. Prediction